NomicFoundation/slang/documentation/public/user-guide/rust-crate/how-to-parse-a-file/index.md

 assert_eq!(output, "pragma solidity ^0.8.0\n");
 ```

-However, let's do that ourselves to exercise the tree walking.
+However, for the sake of practice, let's do this ourselves by walking the tree ourselves.

 The `Cursor` type implements an `Iterator` trait by yielding the tree nodes in a depth-first search (DFS) fashion.